 There is no set amount of time to be angry, but it’s safe to say that being angry for most of your life, or for years and years can turn into something ugly.

-Do you get angry about ‘anything’?
-We all have our so-called hot buttons.
+3. Getting Angry About ‘Anything’ or For No Reason – We all have our so-called hot buttons.
 There’s going to be something that can get us angry.
 Some of us, on the other hand, tend to fly off the handle over any little thing, on a frequent basis.
 Does that describe you?